sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     ```

-> `backend` is the name of the destination. `service` points to the deployment name whose URL will be used for this destination.
+> - `backend` is the name of the destination
+> - `service` points to the deployment name whose URL will be used for this destination.

 ### Deploy CAP Helm chart